-Winchester district has many areas which are noted for their natural beauty and biodiversity value.
+Winchester District has many areas which are noted for their natural beauty and biodiversity value.
 These areas also support a wide variety of species and habitats, and form an important part of the network of biodiversity sites within the wider environment.
 They include the Itchen chalk river, the Upper Hamble Estuary and Woods and coastal habitats of the Solent and Southampton Water.
-The importance of these areas is recognised by the statutory and policy protection afforded to nationally protected sites including Special Areas of Conservation (SAC) and Special Protection Areas (SPA), as well as to Ramsar wetland sites.
-Plans or projects proposing development that is not directly connected with the management of these sites, but that is likely to have a significant effect on them, must ensure that effects are avoided or adequately mitigated.
+The importance of these areas is recognised by the statutory and policy protection afforded to nationally protected sites including Special Areas of Conservation (SAC) and Special Protection Areas (SPA), as well as to Ramsar wetland sites and the Bird Aware Solent.
+Plans or projects proposing development that is not directly connected with the management of these sites, but that is likely to have a significant effect on them, will require Habitats Regulations Assessment (HRA) to ensure that effects are avoided or adequately mitigated.
 If adverse effects on site integrity cannot be avoided or mitigated then reasons of overriding public interest must be demonstrated and compensation measures provided.